-- Mara Mi is a surprisingly rad stationary store that also serves coffee, and fresh-made cupcakes!
+- Mara Mi is a surprisingly rad stationery store that also serves coffee, and fresh-made cupcakes!

-So there it is: 8 incredible places to visit in Minnesota, land of lakes and hockey and lighthouses and you betcha.
+So there it is: 8 of the best places to visit in Minnesota, land of lakes and hockey and lighthouses and you betcha.
 Thanks so much, Cassie!
-Check out her blog, Wandering With Coffee, for more fantastic posts.

 I don’t know about you guys, but I’m entirely inspired to visit Minnesota!
 Which place in Minnesota has you ready to pack up your car and go?
 Leave me a comment below!

 Oh and hey, if you found this post informative and inspirational, save it for later on Pinterest!
 Click the Pin It button for full sized images.

 Photo Credit: “Beautiful Split Rock Lighthouse” (CC BY 2.0) by m01229